5.4 Leave Benefits

 - Mines workers compensation insurer must certify that the injury is job-related or “compensable”; and

-- The faculty member must agree to assign his or her right to receive salary payments from the workers compensation insurer to Mines during the period when the employee is receiving paid injury leave.
+- The faculty member must agree to assign their right to receive salary payments from the workers compensation insurer to Mines during the period when the employee is receiving paid injury leave.

 5.4.13 Medical Disability Leave